dzezo/web-kb/BE/Microservices Fundamentals.md

   1. Data duplication.
   2. Harder to understand

+#### Database Management

+If we delete or restart the pod running MongoDB for example, we will lose all of the data in it!

 #### Authentication in microservices

 Authentication in microservices is an unsolved problem, there are many ways to do it, and no one way is right.